csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q2: Who are your target users?
 	The target users are cancer patients who have any of the following needs:
-	- Want to find someone to date
+	- Want to find someone who also suffers from the same type(s) of cancer to date
-	- Want to be mentored by someone
+	- just diagnosed with cancer and want to be mentored and comforted by someone who has had the same type(s) of cancer as them for longer time
-	- Want to mentor someone
+	- have experience fighting with cancer and now want to mentor someone who has the same type(s) of cancer as them for shorter time

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')